Board of Directors

 Founder and President

 David Sharpe serves as President of the board for C4H.
-He has over 10 years of federal government and military service, having served six years in the United States Air Force Security Forces and currently working in the U.S. Government arena.
+He has over 12 years of federal government and military service, having served six years in the United States Air Force Security Forces, eight years in the U.S. Intelligence Community and is now pursing his Master’s Degree as a Nurse Practioner.
 Sharpe served in two different overseas assignments while in the military – Saudi Arabia and Pakistan.
 During Sharpe’s career, he served in Operations NOBLE EAGLE, ENDURING FREEDOM, MOUNTAIN STORM, SOUTHERN WATCH, NORTHERN WATCH and PROVIDE COMFORT.
 Sharpe’s major military awards include the Global War on Terrorism Expeditionary Medal (one oak leaf cluster), National Defense Medal, Armed Forces Expeditionary Medal, Small Arms Expert, Combat Readiness Medal and many other civilian and military personal/professional awards.
 Sharpe has an A.A. in Liberal Arts and a B.A. in Criminology from Saint Leo University.
-He is originally from St. Simons Island, Georgia where he currently resides in with his wife, Jenny and their son, Dax.
+He is originally from St. Simons Island, Georgia where he currently resides with his wife, Jenny and their son, Dax.

 General O’Shaughnessy received his bachelor’s degree in English from Fordham University and a master’s degree in Education from Manhattan College. .
 He has two daughters and resides with his wife Diane in Maryland.